josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 ## Why we can't agree on Tailwind

 Tailwind is nearly as ubiquitous as it is polarizing these days.
-(I trust if you've been interested enough to read this far, I don't need to cite any sources on that score.)
+(I trust if you've been interested enough to read this far, I don't need to cite any sources there.)

 Proponents show a near cult-like devotion to Tailwind, some even going so far as to claim it's "fixed" CSS—or at the very least, made it manageable and predictable in a way it wasn't for them before.
-Most frontend frameworks and products feature a first-class Tailwind integration, due to its popularity.
+Most frontend frameworks and products feature a first-class Tailwind integration, due to its soaring popularity.

-Detractors, on the other hand, claim Tailwind is messy; it gets in the way; it violates core fundamentals of web development; it diminishes the power of CSS; and/or that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.
+Detractors, on the other hand, claim Tailwind is messy; it gets in the way; it violates core fundamentals of web development; it cuts against the grain; it diminishes the power of CSS; and/or that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.

 Many who use Tailwind never want to go back; many who _don't_ never want to.

 How could we possibly disagree so sharply?

-After using Tailwind for the last year—both professionally and on a few small personal projects—I've come to what might just be the most unpopular opinion of all, in regards to that question:
+After using Tailwind for a good while now—both professionally and on a few small personal projects—I've come to what might just be the most unpopular opinion of all, in regards to that question:

 **Both sides are right.**